Berlin, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 41.51 mi of roadways, of which 27.66 mi were maintained by the municipality, 9.52 mi by Camden County and 4.33 mi by the New Jersey Department of Transportation.

 U.S. Route 30 is the main highway serving Berlin.
 New Jersey Route 73 also brushes the east side of the borough.

 Public transportation

 NJ Transit bus service is available in the borough on the 554 route, which operates between the Lindenwold train station and Atlantic City.
-This service is also available on the 406 route, which will take you from Berlin, NJ to Philadelphia, PA.
+This service is also available on the 406 route, which operates between Berlin and Philadelphia.

 Camden County Airport is located one mile southwest of the central business district.

 Berlin was formerly served by the Berlin Railroad Station.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Berlin include: